Filters:

 with Michael Junho Lee

-2nd Revise and Resubmit, Journal of Economic Theory , 2023
+Conditionally Accepted, Journal of Economic Theory , 2025

 Effective regulation of insider trading necessitates regulatory ambiguity, as insiders can outcompete regulators by exploiting economies of scale, and outsourcing obfuscation and “gaming” to a centralized group that acts as conduits between tippers and tippees.

 How do insiders respond to regulatory oversight on the use of insider information?
 History suggests that they form more sophisticated networks to circumvent regulation.
 We develop a theory of the formation and regulation of insider information networks.
 We show that agents with sufficiently complex networks bypass any given regulatory environment.
 In response, regulators employ broad regulatory boundaries to combat gaming.
-Tighter regulation induces agents to migrate activity from existing social networks to a core-periphery insider network.
+Tighter regulation induces agents to migrate activity from existing social networks to a tor-periphery network, a novel core-periphery network topology with a layered core of agents specialized in specific roles along transmission chains.
 A small group of agents endogenously arise as intermediaries for the bulk of transmissions.